fmagin/ghidra-kotlin-extension-template/README.md

 ### Use Scripts and the Jupyter Kernel to prototype ideas

 With the [Kotlin Jupyter Plugin](https://github.com/GhidraJupyter/ghidra-jupyter-kotlin) you can test your new ideas first.
-IntelliJ IDEA can do hot reloading of classes, but this has limits and then requires an IDE restart, which take an annoying amount of time.
-The QT Console only is fairly basic, but the Jupyter Notebook uses nearly the same code analysis engine as IntelliJ itself.
+IntelliJ IDEA can do hot reloading of classes, but this has limits and then still requires a Ghidra restart, which takes an annoying amount of time.
+The QT Console is fairly basic, but the Jupyter Notebook uses nearly the same code analysis engine as IntelliJ itself.

 ### Automatic conversion to Kotlin